This poison can cause kidney failure. Read about kidney problems here

 Alternative car antifreezes that do not contain ethylene glycol (they contain less-toxic propylene glycol or glycerin) are available.

-Never pour or store antifreeze in a container that was once used
+Never pour or store antifreeze in a container that was once used for something else.

 Pets are less likely to consume antifreeze if they are not thirsty.
 Give them plenty of water before taking them out-of-doors and carry extra water along for long trips.
 Thirsty dogs will lap at water that is contaminated with many bad things (e.g. leptospirosis).